scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 today.
 Can you believe that in a little under a month or so I will have been drinking mostly soylent for a whole year?

+### Day 327

+Had some hot chocolate for breakfast, but then didn't have anything to eat until later around 5 when I had some shepherds pie at an Irish pub before going to see Guardians of the Galaxy 2.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/